zammad/zammad-admin-documentation/manage/knowledge-base.rst

    🌍 Add or remove locales, or reassign the default.

-The knowledge base will automatically display the language matching each visitor’s locale.
+The knowledge base will automatically display the language matching each visitor's locale.
 Visitors may always manually switch to another language via a dropdown menu in the footer.

-The default locale is displayed when the visitor’s locale is not supported.
+The default locale is displayed when the visitor's locale is not supported.

 Articles that have not yet been translated into a given language will be hidden from that locale.